Adding additional staff members to your eCLASS page

 McGraw Hill 6-8 MA and 6-8 LA pilot

-We are hearing some concerns about students’ ability to log-in to some resources, and specifically some of the McGraw Hill online content (see link for list of resources).
+We are hearing some concerns about students’ ability to log-in to some resources, and specifically some of the McGraw Hill online content.

 This may be due to incompatibility of their device with the platform.